DisnakeDev/disnake/docs/api.rst

         An auto moderation rule was created.

-        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`AutomodRule` or :class:`Object` with the ID of the auto moderation rule which was created.
+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`AutoModRule` or :class:`Object` with the ID of the auto moderation rule which was created.

         Possible attributes for :class:`AuditLogDiff`: